Director of Development, Dougherty Family College and School of Education

 Knowledge of: Education, issues facing underrepresented students, administrative principles and practices, including goal setting, prospect management , strategic engagement, implementation and evaluation; ethics related to philanthropy, appropriate relationships with donors and the donor bill of rights; standard office practices and procedures, including filing and the operation of standard office equipment; record keeping principles and practices; techniques for working with a variety of individuals from various socioeconomic, ethnic and cultural backgrounds, in person and over the telephone; principles and techniques of preparing effective written materials

-The University of St. Thomas, Minnesota Human Resources Department advertises the official job listing on its website.
-If you are viewing this posting from a site other than "Jobs at St. Thomas", the University assumes no responsibility for the accuracy of information.
+The University of St. Thomas, Minnesota Human Resources Department advertises the official job listing on its website at www.stthomas.edu/jobs.

 The University of St. Thomas is an Equal Opportunity Employer